Rahulkarnatii/ML-Projects/README.md

 Data

-The modified Boston housing dataset consists of 489 data points, with each datapoint having 3 features.
-This dataset is a modified version of the Boston Housing dataset found on the UCI Machine Learning Repository.
+The diabetes dataset consists of 768 data points, with each datapoint having 9 features.
+This is only for females.

 Features

-RM: average number of rooms per dwelling
-LSTAT: percentage of population considered lower status
-PTRATIO: pupil-teacher ratio by town
-Target Variable 4.
-MEDV: median value of owner-occupied homes
+Pregnancies : Number of pregnancies
+Glucose : Glucose level
+BloodPressure : Blood Pressure of the female SkinThickness : Skin Thickness (taken from triceps) Insulin : Insulin level
+BMI : Body Mass Index
+DiabetesPedegreeFunction : Indicates a diabetic value Age : Age of the person

+Target Variable - Outcome: Indicates whether diabetic or not.